Policy Number: VI-4.00(A)

 - The Naming of Landmark Buildings shall generally require a higher percentage of investment.

 - Gifts made in the form of an irrevocable trust or bequest, provided that the donor is age 75 or older (including but not limited to a charitable remainder trust, a pooled income fund, a charitable gift annuity, a deferred pledge agreement/estate note, or a contract to make a will), shall generally not be accepted for the purpose of Naming a new University facility for which contributions from private sources are needed to pay construction costs.
 Such a deferred gift, however, may support the Naming of an existing facility if there is no current need of funds for renovating or expanding the structure.
-If the gift is a bequest, there must be a legally binding pledge backing up the bequest.
+If the gift is a bequest, there must be a cash or by means of a documented pledge backing up the bequest.

 - Philanthropic Namings of Programs must be overseen by the Senior Vice President and Provost, in consultation with the Vice President for University Relations.